chenlinear/chenlinear.github.io/content/posts/20230304-RSS-Why-and-How.md

 My requirements:

 - multi-platform.
-- browser extention or website.
+- browser extension or website.
 - don't have to open a server myself.

 The free service of [Feedly](https://feedly.com/) is fine with me, you can